 How can you use this knowledge to your child’s advantage?
 Soon after they wake up, take them on a short stroll outdoors; or get them to spend some time sitting or playing in the sunlight.
 Alternatively, your child could always eat breakfast in a room that’s filled with sunlight.

-If, due to climatic restraints, this is not a realistic option for you, exposing your child to bright lights might be the next best option.
-Sunlight, however, truly is first prize!
+If due to climatic restraints, this is not a realistic option for you, exposing your child to bright lights might be the next best option.
+Sunlight, however, truly is the first prize!